International Co-production Accelerator Program

-Former General counsel of Pandora Cinema a sales and financing company based in Paris and LA, Ilann Girard set up ARSAM a one-stop consultancy and production operation based in Paris and then founded of Olffi.com, the largest database and toolbox about public funding around the world.
+Former General counsel of Pandora Cinema a sales and financing company based in Paris and LA, Ilann Girard set up ARSAM a one-stop consultancy and production operation based in Paris.
+He also founded Olffi.com, the largest database and toolbox on public funding around the world.
 Ilann teaches media economy and film production at Paris Dauphine University.
 Ilann’s career begun in TV production and sales before focusing on feature films.
-His production credits include “March of the Penguins” “Goodbye Bafana”, “Lebanon”, “I Anna” by Barnaby Southcombe, Stanley Tucci’s “Final Portrait” and Alla Kovgan’s 3D feature dance documentary “Cunningham”.
-His last production, the Bangladeshi film “The Salt in our Waters” premiered in Pusan and screened at COP26.
+His production credits include “March of the Penguins” “Goodbye Bafana”, “Lebanon”, Stanley Tucci’s “Final Portrait” and Alla Kovgan’s 3D feature dance documentary “Cunningham”.
+His last production, the Bangladeshi film “The Salt in our Waters” tackling climate change issues premiered in Pusan and screened at COP26.
 For the last 2 years Ilann has been working on 3 TV series revisiting the role of coproduction structures in TV financing.

 Jan Miller is an international consultant and trainer specializing in film and television co-production and co-venturing.
 She also continues to present one of the world’s top Pitching & Content Development Workshops around the world.
 A talent that makes things happen, Jan collaborated eleven years ago with the Erich Pommer Institut to design the hugely successful Trans Atlantic Partners (TAP), She is now the lead on CMPA’s international Coproduction Accelerator Program.
 She also launched and served as Director of Halifax’s Strategic Partners, (Now FIN Partners) for 15 years.
 Jan was one of the driving forces behind setting up Canada’s first film school, the National Screen Institute.
 Committed to supporting women working in the industry, Jan established Women in Film and Television-Atlantic and co-designed and presented four iterations of the Five Women in Focus training opportunities for Women in View including one specifically for animators, and one for Indigenous writer/directors.

-Tania Sarra has worked as an executive in the film industry for over a decade.
+Tania Sarra has worked as an executive in the film and television industries for over a decade.
 As a Director at MGM Studios, Tania spearheaded and oversaw all the buying and distribution for MGM’s acquisitions across Europe, Middle East and Africa.
-Prior to, she held leading roles on sales teams for UK based indies where she ran the operations of global sales divisions and oversaw the development of original projects for production.
+Working within the Television Division, Tania oversaw output deals across the region, working alongside MGM’s TV partners to develop content strategies that met the demands of each individual market.
 In 2015 the Business of Film named her a top Upcoming Executive, and in 2014 she was named a Future Leader by Screen International.
 She is a member of the Advisory Board for the London Film Academy and has been the Guest of Honour at the Marche du Film Producer’s Breakfast at the Cannes Film Festival which celebrates producing talent across the world.
 She is the Founder of Hot Sauce – a boutique consulting firm specializing in Producing, Executive Production and Creative Direction for major film and television projects.

 The deadline to submit your application is August 6, 2021, 8:00 pm ET / 5:00 pm PT.
 We are accepting applications for both the feature film and drama series streams until the deadline stated above.